Can you relieve your spine pain and get a good night’s rest too? Sure, but some medications might get in the way.

 Before delving into common back and neck pain medications that may impact your sleep, it’s important to understand one of the biggest misconceptions about sleep medications: the effect of sedation.

-Many view sedatives as sleep aids because they help you fall asleep quickly.
-However, this doesn’t tell the full picture, according to Steven A. King, MD, MS, who practices pain medicine in New York and is a clinical professor of Psychiatry at the New York University School of Medicine.
+Many people take sedatives because they want to fall asleep faster.
+However, this doesn’t tell the full story, according to Steven A. King, MD, MS, who practices pain medicine in New York and is a clinical professor of psychiatry at the New York University School of Medicine.

 If you’ve been prescribed a medicine with sedative effects, such as an opioid, monitor your sleep quality.
 It’s not just about how fast you fall asleep but also how refreshed you feel the next day.
 If you’re waking up groggy and dazed, talk to your doctor about possible alterations to your medication regimen.